jaystack/molinio-posts/_posts/2017-04-21-creating-todo-application-from-molinio-templates.md

 deps.rabbitSender.send('Get todos list!')
 ```

-Finnaly, set all dependency in Topology page.
-Look at the result!
+Finnaly, set each of the dependencies in the Topology page.
+Look at the results!
 ![enter image description here](http://image.prntscr.com/image/78f472b3277c4e46bf82d51a3514510f.png)

 ![enter image description here](http://image.prntscr.com/image/210a272a35d6470c95216a055146cfcd.png)